 - make the game more fun

-The best way to make feature requests or report problems is to open an Issue at
+The best way to make feature requests or report problems is to open an Issue at our GitHub page.

 When reporting problems, links to your zipped, uploaded savegame and mods are immensely helpful, and issues with attached savegames and mods get fixed faster.
 We need a zip of your mods because we can't load your savegame without them.